-Jewish families love to pass along legends of selfless bubbes who have spent countless early fall afternoons in the kitchen, kneading challah dough, chopping carrots for tsimmes, stirring steaming kettles of chicken soup, burning their fingers as they reach into the oven to check the doneness of the roast chicken or brisket.
+Jewish families love to pass along legends of selfless bubbes who have spent countless early fall afternoons in the kitchen, kneading challah dough, chopping carrots for tsimmes, and stirring steaming pots of chicken soup.
 How those women suffered to prepare the high holiday meals!
 How they wanted their children and grandchildren to know of their suffering!

-As the pandemic age of takeout also extends to Rosh Hashanah dinners and Yom Kippur break-fasts, here’s a list of restaurants in and around Chicago with full meals, complete with soup, sides, and challah.
-Pop it in the oven, heat according to instructions, and dinner is ready.
+The pandemic tendency toward takeout has remained, so peruse Eater Chicago’s list of restaurants, delis, and bakeries in and around Chicago with full meals, complete with soup, sides, and challah.
 As was written in the Book of Proverbs, “Who can find good takeout?
 For its worth is far above rubies.”

-Aba: Aba in Fulton Market offers a Mediterranean inflection on the holiday classics — za’atar roasted chicken, hummus — but also matzo ball soup and apples and honey (pie).
-A four-course meal, including dessert, is $59.95 per person, with pickup Sunday, September 6, or Monday, September 7.
+Aba: Aba in Fulton Market offers a Mediterranean inflection on the holiday classics — a shawarma-rubbed brisket is available for dine-in patrons, while takeout customers can order za’atar roasted chicken, smoky garlic hummus, Brussels sprout-parmesan latkes (Hanukkah is the real latke holiday, but sure), and honey pie.
+A four-course meal, including dessert, is $64.95 per person, with pickup Monday, September 25, or Tuesday, September 27.
 Order via Tock.

-Beatrix Fulton Market: The Beatrix Rosh Hashanah meal serves up all the classics: gefilte fish, chopped liver, matzo ball soup, burnt honey chicken, slow-braised short ribs, potato pancakes, apples and honey, and two kinds of cake, olive oil and chocolate.
-The family-style package is $48.95 per person, and pickup is at Beatrix’s Fulton Market location on September 6 or 7.
+Beatrix Fulton Market, River North, and Streeterville: The Beatrix Rosh Hashanah meal serves up all the classics: gefilte fish (typically for Passover), chopped liver, matzo ball soup, burnt honey chicken, slow-braised short ribs, potato pancakes (see: Hanukkah), apples and honey, and two kinds of cake — olive oil and chocolate.
+The family-style package is $54.95 per person for groups of two, four, or six; pickup and delivery are available at Beatrix’s locations on Sunday, September 25, and Monday, September 26.
 Order on Tock.

-Max and Benny’s: The beloved Northbrook deli will be open on both Rosh Hashanah (dine-in and takeout) and Yom Kippur (takeout only) and also has a full catering menu available, with chicken, brisket, fish, chicken soup, bagels and lox platters, and more.
+Max and Benny’s: The beloved Northbrook deli will be open on both Rosh Hashanah (dine-in and takeout) and Yom Kippur (takeout only) and also has a full catering menu available, with chicken, brisket, fish, chicken soup, bagel-and-lox platters, and more.
 Order online for pre-holiday pickup.

-Prairie Grass Cafe: Northbrook’s Prairie Grass Cafe is offering four-course brisket dinners for two ($100) and chicken soup and chopped liver by the quart from James Beard Award winner chef Sarah Stegner.
-Call (847) 205-4433 to order; pickup is September 7.
+Prairie Grass Cafe: Northbrook’s Prairie Grass Cafe is offering holiday brisket dinners for two that include chicken soup and chopped liver by the quart from James Beard Award winner chef Sarah Stegner.
+Call (847) 205-4433 to order; pickup is Sunday, September 25.

-Steingold’s of Chicago: The Yom Kippur break-fast is the sweet spot for the Lakeview bagel shop, which has bagels and lox platters for preorder; they come with all the fixings, plus whitefish, potato, and egg salad ($125 feeds 2-3 people, $225 feeds 4-6).
-But there are also brisket and chicken for Rosh Hashanah, available in two feast sizes or a la carte.
-Order on Toast.
+Steingold’s of Chicago: The Yom Kippur break-fast is the sweet spot for the Lakeview bagel shop, which has bagels and lox platters for preorder; they come with all the fixings, plus whitefish, potato, and egg salad ($140 feeds 5 to 6 people, $240 feeds 10 to 12).
+There are also brisket and chicken feasts for Rosh Hashanah, available in two sizes or a la carte.
+Order on BentoBox.